 Raw Strawberry Margarita Cheesecake Cups.
 Fresh strawberries, creamy cashews and a splash of lime come together to make this favorite margarita flavored dessert.
 So smooth you’ll forget it’s vegan!

 Strawberries signal the start of summer, and being a Southern California girl, strawberry margaritas are the next step!
 There’s nothing better that a cool refreshing fresh strawberry margarita, I have enjoyed both the virgin and the adult variety, and either way they relax me to the core.
 So it was natural for me to turn one of my favorite drinks into a family friendly creamy vegan dessert.

 I wanted this sweet treat to be delicious but also healthy, a no guilt eat with your bikini on type of dessert.
-So I focused on using fresh strawberries and limes and sweetened with the natural goodness of dates.
+So I focused on using fresh strawberries and limes and sweetened with the natural goodness of dates, my date paste to be exact.
 The flavors complement each other beautifully and the creaminess of the cashews is the perfect touch.
 The crust adds an extra layer with a touch of salt to offset the sweetness of the filling, but again uses purely dates to achieve that rich nutty taste.
 My kids loved indulging and I had no problem saying yes to seconds!
 All natural sweeteners, fresh in season fruit and a taste you’ll love.
 It’s a no fail dessert.
 Time for that summertime party you always wanted to throw!